jaanga/terrain3/readme.md

 There are, however, few ways to get going with 3D mapping if you are an entry level coder.

 There are a great many ways of linking and embedding maps from remote servers into web pages.
-There are, however, few ways to get going with all scripts and data on a static server.
+There are, however, few ways to get going with all the data and scripts on a static server - such as with [GitHub Pages]( https://pages.github.com/ ).

+So, let's get going!

 <img src="https://cloud.githubusercontent.com/assets/547626/17420676/0f062930-5a59-11e6-9e9d-040cdfaddbd6.png" style=display:none; width=800 >